 all kids aren't the same he'll do it when he's ready.
 My 18 month old grand daughter didn't walk until she was 14 months old so don't worry about it, every child is not the same.

 Boys tend to do things a lot later than girls, and that is a difficult thing to figure out (especially the whole tilt the head thing!)
 My boys started doing that at 10/11 months, so he may do it before you know it.
 The cup is easier to hold, especially one with handles.
 That helps them to figure it out better.
 Both of mine have big hands (wearing size 3 and 2 respectfully at that age) so learning that control came quickly.
-If he starts catching on more with the cup, hold it so that he thinks it is just him, then only hold the bottle for close feedings.
-As he sees you use the cup, he'll want the bottle less, and helps so much!

 I have been worried about my almost 8 month-old daughter because she too does not yet hold her bottle.
 My son was holding his own when he was around 4 or 5 months so I thought she'd do the same.
 But I do understand fully that all kids are different so I'm okay with it.
 And like another poster mentioned, it's probably better for her to not start doing it at all because it'll be that much harder to take it from her when it's time to wean!!

 My daughter is 6 months old and won't hold her bottle.
 My other daughter started at 2-3 months!
 I don't think it has to do with age, size, gender etc. Each child is an individual and we shouldnt pigeon hole our children to societies standards.
-My twin wasn't sitting up on his on til 10 months old and is now a Harvard Graduate.

 My daughter is 15 months old and she refuses a sippy cup and while she will hold her own bottle, she can only do it properly while laying down.
 She does not hold it up high enough if she is standing or sitting up.
 If anyone has any advice I would appreciate it.
 Thank you.